Niels Juel

-Niels Juel (8 May 1629 – 8 April 1697) was a Danish admiral and a naval hero.
-He served as supreme command of the Dano-Norwegian Navy during the late 17th century and oversaw development of the Danish-Norwegian Navy.
+Admiral Niels Juel (8 May 1629 – 8 April 1697) was a Danish-Norwegian naval officer who served as supreme commander of the Royal Dano-Norwegian Navy during the late 17th century and oversaw its development into a blue-water navy.

 Background

 Niels Juel was born the son of Erik Juel and Sophie Sehested, both of whom were descended from Danish nobility, who lived in Jutland where the father had a career as a local functionary and judge.
 He was the brother of the diplomat Jens Juel (1631–1700).

-Niels Juel was born in Christiania, Norway, where his family sought refuge during the 1627 invasion of Jutland during the Thirty Years' War, while his father took part in the defense of the country at home.
+Niels Juel was born in Christiania (now Oslo), Norway, where his family sought refuge during the 1627 invasion of Jutland during the Thirty Years' War, while his father took part in the defense of the country at home.
 The following year after the occupation had ended, the family was reunited in Jutland.
 From 1635 to 1642, Juel was brought up by his aunt Karen Sehested (1606–1672) at the Stenalt estate near Randers.

-In 1647 Juel was enrolled at the Sorø Academy.